-Knowing which graphics card you possess is exceedingly crucial when determining whether your PC has the capacity to run a desired game or perform tasks involving GPU, like 3D modeling or rendering.
+Knowing which graphics card you possess is extremely crucial when determining whether your PC has the capacity to run a desired game or perform tasks involving GPU, like 3D modeling or rendering.

-You can probably execute all of these tasks, even with an integrated GPU, but only to a limited extent.
+You can likely perform all of these tasks, even with an integrated GPU, but only to a restricted extent.

 In some cases, upgrading an integrated graphics card on a laptop will be impossible, but it’s still vital to know which integrated GPU you have.
 They have come a long way and can now even play some more challenging games.

-Combined with the CPU and RAM, the GPU is a crucial component when evaluating the system requirements to see if you can run the game you want to play.
+Combined with the CPU and RAM, the GPU is a vital component when assessing the system requirements to see if you can run the game you want to play.

-As long as the CPU and RAM meet the minimum system requirements, you should have an enjoyable playing experience.
+As long as the CPU and RAM meet the minimum system requirements, you should have a pleasant gaming experience.

 There are multiple ways to check what graphics card you have, so let’s take a look at them.